DevonJames/oip-arweave-indexer/docs/API_RECORDS_ENDPOINT_DOCUMENTATION.md

 - **Error handling**: Logs warnings for unexpected data structures and continues processing

 ### Reference Resolution
 The `resolveDepth` parameter controls how deeply the system follows references (drefs) to other records, providing rich, interconnected data.
+The `resolveNamesOnly` parameter provides a lightweight alternative that only resolves record names.

 ### Flexible Search Modes
 - **Full-text search** (`search`) - Searches across name, description, and tags